-An important example of such a non-XML based system is proposed in the current working draft of HTML5.
+An important example of such a non-XML based system is defined in [HTML5].
 HTML5 incorporates MathML using a slightly modified syntax (for example, in HTML5, some attribute values need not be surrounded by quotes) in documents served with media type text/html.
-The draft HTML5 Recommendation, [HTML5], contains details for how MathML is included in HTML5 (and XHTML5).
+[HTML5] contains details for how MathML is included in HTML5 (and XHTML5).